Here is a look at the life of Oprah Winfrey, who hosted the award-winning “The Oprah Winfrey Show.”

 1999 - Withdraws her name for consideration in the Daytime Emmy Awards.

-2000 - Winner of the Outstanding Made for Television Movie for "Oprah Winfrey Presents: Tuesdays with Morrie."
+2000 - Wins the Primetime Emmy Award for Outstanding Made for Television Movie for “Oprah Winfrey Presents: Tuesdays with Morrie.”

 April 2000 - Launches “O, The Oprah Magazine,” and the Oxygen Network.

-- Wins the Bob Hope Humanitarian Award at the Primetime Emmys
+2002 - Accepts the Bob Hope Humanitarian Award from the National Academy of Television Arts and Sciences.

 February 2003 - Becomes the first African-American woman on Forbes magazine’s “World’s Richest People” list, with a net worth of about $1 billion.

 September 13, 2004 - Begins a new season of her talk show by giving each member of the audience a brand-new car.

 September 26, 2005 - Winfrey announces that she is investing more than $1 million to bring the musical “The Color Purple” to Broadway in December 2005.